Monotonic Learning in the PAC Framework: A New Perspective: PAC learning is monotone

 \subsection{The finite VC dimension case}

 The concept of sample complexity plays an important role in deriving PAC learnability of problems with infinite $\Hs$.
-For binary classification tasks, it has been proved that an infinite hypothesis space is PAC learnable if and only if its VC dimension is finite~\cite{shalev2014understanding}.
-Vapnik Chervonenkis (VC) dimension is a measure over the hypothesis space $\Hs$~\cite{vapnik1971uniform}, and the VC dimension of $\Hs$ denotes the size of the largest sample set that can be shattered by $\Hs$, that is, $VCdim(\Hs) = \max\{m: \Pi_{\Hs}(m) = 2^m\}$.
-According to Sauer’s lemma, it can be shown that a hypothetical space $\Hs$ with $VCdim(\Hs) = d$ can produce at most $(\frac{em}{d})^d$ kinds of mappings~\cite{mohri2018foundations}.
+However, actual learning tasks are often run in infinite hypothesis spaces, for example, the decision bound in the real number system or linear separators in $R^n$ vector spaces.
+To establish learnability in such contexts, a common approach for binary classification tasks relies on the \emph{Vapnik Chervonenkis (VC) dimension} of the hypothesis space $\Hs$, a purely combinatorial concept that quantifies the complexity of $\Hs$~\cite{vapnik1971uniform}.
+It has been proved that an infinite hypothesis space is PAC learnable if and only if its VC dimension is finite~\cite{blumer1989learnability}, which denotes the size of the largest sample set that can be shattered by $\Hs$, that is, $VCdim(\Hs) = \max\{m: \Pi_{\Hs}(m) = 2^m\}$.
+In fact, $\Pi_{\Hs}(m)$ is the maximum number of distinct ways in which $m$ points can be classified using hypotheses in $\Hs$.
+An important conclusion can be drawn by using $\Pi_{\Hs}(m)$ to estimate the relationship between generalization error and $L^{*}$: \begin{Corollary} For a hypothetical space $\Hs$, $h \in \Hs$, $m \in \Nat$, and $0 < \epsilon < 1$.
+When $m > 2/\epsilon^2$, we have that

-\begin{Lemma} (Sample Complexity for VC dimension~\cite{mohri2018foundations}) Assume the VC dimension of the hypothesis space $\Hs$ is $d$, and any training sample is taken i.i.d. from the problem distribution.
-Then, the class $\Hs$ is PAC learnable using the ERM rule with sample complexity \end{Lemma}
+\end{Corollary} A more detailed explanation of \cref{cor:CI-VC} can be found in \cref{sec:SC-VCAD}.
+The sample complexity for VC dimension we are concerned about is defined as follows: \begin{Corollary} (Sample Complexity for VC dimension) Assume the VC dimension of the hypothesis space $\Hs$ is $d$, and any training sample is taken i.i.d. from the problem distribution.
+Then, the class $\Hs$ is PAC learnable using the ERM rule with sample complexity

-Similarly to the finite $\Hs$ case, we derive a probability distribution, $F_{m}^{VC}$, as a performance lower bound for any PAC learnable $\Hs$ with VC dimension $d$ and sample size $m$.
+\end{Corollary} Similarly to the finite $\Hs$ case, we derive a probability distribution, $F_{m}^{VC}$, as a performance lower bound for any PAC learnable $\Hs$ with VC dimension $d$ and sample size $m$.
 We are able to derive the probability density function in a similar way to the finite $\Hs$ case.
-For the sake of readability, we leave our derivation procedure in Appendix~\ref{sec:appendix-1}.
+For the sake of readability, we leave our derivation procedure in \cref{sec:VCAD}.

-\begin{Example} (Threshold function) A threshold function is a real value that separates the real line (of infinite values) into two subsets.
-Let $\Hs$ be the set of threshold functions, then $\Hs = \set{h_a: a \in R}$, where $h_a: R \rightarrow \{0, 1\}$ is a function such that $h_a(x) = \mathbb{I}_{[x < a]}$.
-In other words, $\mathbb{I}_{[x < a]}$ is $1$ if $x < a$ and $0$ otherwise.
-A training sample can be a set of pairs $(x, y)$ where $x\in\R$ and $y\in\set{1,0}$ indicating $h_a(x) = y$ for a learning target $a$. \end{Example} It has been proved that the VC dimension of the threshold function is $1$~\cite{shalev2014understanding}, so the problem is PAC learnable.
-A candidate algorithm is to take the value $a$ as the smallest $x$ where $(x, y)$ is in the training set with $y=0$.
-It can be easily seen that given a training set i.i.d., the larger size of the training set, the more likely such a value will be taken sufficiently close to the learning target.